zcaceres/react-drift-ts/README.md

 ## Why?

 The go-to widget for Drift integration is [react-driftjs](https://www.npmjs.com/package/react-driftjs).
 This widget hasn't been updated in years and has React 16 as a peer dependency which can prevent deployment.
-This projects owes a bunch of its code to the original package. 🫡
+This project owes a bunch of its code to the original package. 🫡

 ## Setup